klu0926/charlulushop-backend/README.md

 # Charlulu Shop Backend

-Charlulu Shop Backend is the backend service for the Charlulu Shop React site.
-It provides the necessary functionality and endpoints to support the e-commerce features of the Charlulu Shop website.
+Charlulu Shop Backend is the backend server for the Charlulu Shop React site.
+It provides the necessary functionality and endpoints to support features of the Charlulu Shop react website.

 ![items Page](https://charlulu-shop-546c2a4689b9.herokuapp.com/readme/readme-items.png)
 ![orders Page](https://charlulu-shop-546c2a4689b9.herokuapp.com/readme/readme-orders.png)

 ## Table of Contents 📖